cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

 - **Single sign on URL:** Collect the URL provided by the Cypress Dashboard
 - **Audience URI:** Collect the URI provided by the Cypress Dashboard
 - Add a custom mapping of **AttributeStatements** with the following:
-  - `User.Email`: User’s email
+  - `User.Email`: User's email
-  - `User.FirstName`: User’s first name
+  - `User.FirstName`: User's first name
-  - `User.LastName`: User’s last name
+  - `User.LastName`: User's last name

 1. Collect the sign-on URL and certificate from your identity provider.
 Supply that to the Cypress Dashboard.